 splitOutcome(params)

-Burn X USDH and mint X Yes shares + X No shares of one outcome.
+Burn X USDC and mint X Yes shares + X No shares of one outcome.

 Parameters